pedrotrschneider/shader-fractals/README.md

 ![gif](./media/menger_sponge.gif)

 📌 This fractal is a three-dimensional generalization of the two-dimensional Sierpinski Carpet, and, likewise, also a generalization of the one-dimensional Cantor Set.
-It was first described by Karl Menger in 1925, during his studies of topological dimnesnions.
+It was first described by Karl Menger in 1925, during his studies of topological dimensions.

 ➕ It has fractal (Hausdorff) dimension of: